tdom::schema -

 schema.
 If the element type is used in a definition script with the

-schema command elementtype, the validation engine expects an
+schema command element, the validation engine expects an element

-sensible if you really have elements with the same name and
+if you really have elements with the same name and namespace but

-script is evaluated and defines the content model of the
+evaluated and defines the content model of the element it is

-element.
-If the namespace argument is given, any
+assgned to.
+If the namespace argument is given,

-command raises error.
-The document element of any XML to validate
+combination, the command raises error.
+The document element of any

 - defpattern name